 There are many expenses to be taken care of when you are in the early stages of your career and many find it difficult to spare any money for investments.
 “Essential” spending on holidays or entertainment in your 20s is replaced by spending on a child’s education and EMIs in your 30s and beyond.
 Saving from the early years of your professional life gives you greater growth than investing a larger amount for a smaller number of years later in life.

 Despite the small size of your saving, the advantage of compounding coupled with the increased number of years will lead to a sizeable amount when you need it.
 The longer you wait to start building your investment portfolio, the smaller your final corpus will be.

 Fixed deposits and small savings schemes are still the most beloved form of investment for millions of Indians.
 While they are safe investment instruments, they are not particularly lucrative and might merely keep up with inflation, leaving you at the same place financially as you were when you first opened the FD.
 Investing in ULIPs can gain you an income that grows faster than inflation.
 You need to change the investment approach of your 30s (in perhaps FDs) to match your greater income and greater needs of your 40s and beyond.

 It is important for your long-term loan-eligibility to build up a credit portfolio that demonstrates that you are a responsible borrower.
 Taking loans and credit cards and making timely repayments helps you build a solid credit profile.
 This will enable you to qualify for loans easily as well as make you eligible for attractive terms and conditions.

 It doesn’t require financial wizardry to avoid the mistakes above.
-A little bit of commitment, self-discipline and awareness goes a long way in enabling you to enjoy a lifetime of financial security.
+A little bit of commitment, self-discipline and awareness goes a long way to enjoy a lifetime of financial security.